csc-training/portable-gpu-programming/openmp/05-poisson-async/README.md

 ### Exercise: Offload to GPU

-1. We have added a roctx timer to the `write_array()` function for measuring the time spent in this function.

-   In order to compile this code, link to the roctx library:
+1. The `write_array()` helper function has timing capability with roctx library that can be enabled like this:

-       cc -fopenmp poisson.c -lroctx64 -o poisson.x
+       cc -O3 -fopenmp poisson.c -DTRACE -lroctx64 -o poisson.x

-   And this is how you can run it with a profiler:
+   And this is how you can run it with a profiler (**always remove old files `rm results.*` before running again**):

        srun -p dev-g --nodes=1 --ntasks-per-node=1 --gpus-per-node=1 -t 0:10:00 rocprof --hip-trace --roctx-trace ./poisson.x

-   This creates a file `results.json`.
-Transfer this file to your computer, and open it in ui.perfetto.dev.

    You should see in the profile kernel launches, data transfers, host hip calls, and `write_array()` functions.